Sean-Stilwell/Sean-Stilwell/README.md

 I'm fluently bilingual in English and French.
 Certified in French at the B2 level by the Ministry of Education of France.
 Achieved the University of Ottawa Second Language Certification in French.

+<h4>Some of my experience</h4>

+* [💻 Shared Services Canada](https://github.com/ssc-sp) - Currently work as a Data Solutions Intern since January 2022.
+* [🛰️ Canadian Space Agency](https://github.com/asc-csa) - Worked on analyzing [RADARSAT-1 imagery](https://github.com/asc-csa/radarsat1-scripts) and on the [Open Data Portal](https://github.com/asc-csa/ckanext-asc-csa) as a Data Scientist in Fall 2021.
+* [🏛️ House of Commons of Canada](https://www.ourcommons.ca/en) - Created a training website and project information site on the internal network as a Web Developer in Spring/Summer 2020.
+* [🌎 Global Affairs Canada](https://www.international.gc.ca/global-affairs-affaires-mondiales/home-accueil.aspx?lang=eng) - Tested a hiring platform for embassy staff and a tool for managing risks of grants and contributions as a QA Analyst in Spring/Summer 2019.

 <h4>Some of my work</h4>

 * [🎮 Lights Out!](https://play.google.com/store/apps/details?id=app.game.lightsout) - An Android game built with Java that's been downloaded over a thousand times on Google Play.